ant-media/Plugins/ZixiPlugin/README.md

 ### ZixiFeeder
 It can push the stream in Ant Media Server to ZixiBroadcaster so that any stream ingested by WebRTC, RTSP, RTMP, SRT, etc. in Ant Media Server can be available in ZixiBroadcaster

+### REST Methods
+You can control everything through REST Methods.
+REST Methods will be available for each application in the Ant Media Server.
+For all methods, please take a look at the [ZixiRestService.java](https://github.com/ant-media/Plugins/blob/zixi/ZixiPlugin/src/main/java/io/antmedia/rest/ZixiRestService.java)

 ## How to Install
 ### Pre-request
 You need to install Ant Media Server Enterprise Edition in your instance.